ryanrolds/screeps-test-helper/README.md

 > Fork of https://github.com/eduter/screeps-jest that has been updated to be test framework agnostic. **All credit should go to Eduter.**

-Environment and helper functions for unit testing your Screeps AI.
+Helper functions for unit testing your Screeps AI.

 Features: